rydmike/flex_color_scheme/README.md

 One additional possibility when creating totally custom sub-themes is to utilize the static helper functions in the `FlexSubThemes` class.
-FlexColorScheme uses them internally to create sub themes in version 4.
+FlexColorScheme uses them internally to create the sub themes in version 4.
 You can find its API documentation [here](https://pub.dev/documentation/flex_color_scheme/latest/flex_color_scheme/FlexSubThemes-class.html).
+Some of them offer simplified APIs for setting and using more involved features in its standard SDK sub-theme.
+You can also use them to check out how a particular design is implemented if you want to replicate it in a standard Flutter SDK sub-theme.

-You can of course also use these sub theming functions, and even complement them with `copyWith` values for properties they do not provide.
+You can of course also use these sub theming functions to make custom sub-themes, and even complement them with `copyWith` values for properties they do not provide.
 Please note that the `FlexSubThemes` static helper functions are not meant to provide all properties for all existing sub themes.
-They only cover the properties and themes needed by `FlexColorScheme`.
-When using `FlexColorScheme` you can use the `FlexSubThemesData` configuration class, passed in to `FlexColorScheme.subThemesData` property, as a convenient way configure and customize them.
+They only cover the properties and shortcut features needed by `FlexColorScheme`.
+When using `FlexColorScheme` you typically use the `FlexSubThemesData` configuration class, passed in to `FlexColorScheme.subThemesData` property, as a convenient way to configure and customize them in one go.

-## If I don't Use the Predefined Schemes, Why Should I Use FlexColorScheme?
+## If I don't use the predefined Schemes, why should I use FlexColorScheme?

 The purposes with the FlexColorScheme package is to: